RubensKj/mongo-sharded-cluster/vm-config/README.md

 Then go to `New` > `Virtual Machine`

 It'll open a creation page, so click next, on `Specify Name and Location`, use a name for the VM that you are configuring.
-For the Mongo Sharded Cluster, we're going to need 10 VM, that is
+For the Mongo Sharded Cluster, we're going to need 10 VM.

 #